cosmosgame/save-the-world/content/posts/everything-is-god.md

 Everything is God (the Universe) and God (the Universe) is love"

 Does this ring true to you?
 It is the core belief of the various New Thought religions such as the Centers for Spiritual Living (CSL) .
 The truth of these words live in my full body not just my head.
-Back when I was still an atheist I spent many Sundays in CSL church standing and crying as I awoke to this deeper truth.
+Back when I was still an atheist I spent many Sundays in CSL church standing in witness to the music and crying as I awoke to this deeper truth.
 The words started me on the journey but the music they played at church is what got me there.
 Everything is God.
 Including me.
 Including you.
 Seriously, no-kidding everything.

 #### Everything means everything